OngMinXian/NUSPlanner/README.md

 ### :three: Before: Evaluation Milestone 3 (25 Jul 2022)
 - [x] Add additional user input for stress levels to the Today page :round_pushpin: (if time permits)
-  - [x] User can select a range of activities that are associated with their stress level for the day
+  - [x] User can select a range of activities that are associated with his stress level for the day
   - [x] User input for this section is stored in the Firestore database <br></br>
 - [x] Complete the Dashboard page of the planner :chart_with_upwards_trend:
     - [x] Read user input from Firestore accurately and use it to generate all charts in this section <br></br>